POP1912/Pancake/README.md

 Pancake inspired by LOVE,Pygame,And even AppGameKit and it shares some of their concepts

-Want to know a lot?
-See the [documentation](https://github.com/Rabios/Pancake/tree/master/docs/README.md)

 ## Features
 - Shares concepts of most lovable frameworks like LOVE,Pygame,And AppGameKit
 - Easy and simple to setup